CJFaber/GMPyCurator/README.md

 library is produced so that the user can quickly begin a new sorting process using already created tags.

-The final idea being that you can move a file 'funnycat.jpg' in your downloads folder to somewhere that looks more like this:
+The final idea being that you have a hirearchy of tags and can move a file like 'funnycat.jpg' in your downloads folder to somewhere that looks more like this:

 /Pictures/Internet_Images/Cats/funnycat.jpg